Integrating technology into the classroom is integral to students’ education and is transforming the way students learn in the classroom.

 Today’s students are born into technology-heavy environments and are brought up knowing how to technology with ease.
 As a result, sometimes students have a greater understanding of technology than their teachers.
 Students’ reliance on technology helps drive the demand for integrating technology into the classroom.

 Incorporating technology into the classroom helps students learn how to use the technology and teaches them how to approach projects and problem-solve creatively.
 There are resources and information available to help teachers incorporate technology into their classroom environments.

 Gain the Knowledge and Teaching Skills

 Ensure you are knowledgeable about what you are teaching.
 Just like you need to be an expert on your subject matter, you need to know what technology you are using in your classroom.

 Your students will likely be technology-savvy; you will need to know at least as much as they do.
 If you need to brush up on your technology skills or gain a better understanding of a particular skill like Twitter or SMART boards, then you can take professional development courses.

 Additionally, it’s important to brush up on the latest technology trends so that you can communicate on the same level as your technology-savvy students.
 Whether it’s learning about the latest social media or the newest computing trends like iPads, take some time each week to stay up-to-date.

 Take Advantage of Available Resources

-You can also look to programs available through universities and corporate programs to help expand technology options for teachers.
-As a school, you can also look at receiving a technology grant to help your entire school to elevate its technology resources and evolve its technology integration.
+You can also look to programs available through universities and corporate programs to expand technology options for teachers.
+As a school, you can also look at receiving a technology grant to help your entire school elevate its technology resources and evolve its technology integration.